 Each historic resort hotel licensee is subject to a privilege tax of thirty five percent (35%) of adjusted gross receipts, of which thirty percent (30%) is deposited directly into the Historic Resort Hotel Fund and five percent (5%) is deposited directly into the Human Resource Benefit Fund.
-The historic resort hotel table games adjusted gross receipts for the month and year ended July 31, 2013 were \$328,315.
+The historic resort hotel table games adjusted gross receipts for the month ended February 28, 2014 and fiscal year-to-date were \$516,974 and \$5,513,656, respectively.